dianadiazc/customer-wa/content/work4/_index.md

 <img src="images/sec.png" alt="drawing" width="150"/>

 {{% notice note %}}
-Security is our top priority and is also for The New Company customer.
+Security is our top priority and is also for AnyCompany customer.
 According to the Well-Architected Framework Review (WAFR), you as an AWS Partner recommend to implement some cloud native controls to prevent and detect security issues.
 {{% /notice %}}

 ## Objective